daliansky/OC-little/docs/00-总述/00-1-ASL语法基础/README-en.md

    ```

-3. Define a function contains a return value
+3. Define a method contains a return value

    ```swift
    Method (MADD, 2)